 Rincón, Puerto Rico

-The Beach known as one of the best surfing beaches in the Caribbean has waves of up to 25 feet during the winter months, the beach is for experienced surfers.
+The beach known as one of the best surfing beaches in the Caribbean has waves of up to 25 feet during the winter months, ideal for surfers.
 If you are not a surfer, you can take your chair to see a great show during the winter months.

 The beach is easily accessible from the main road.
 At the end of the narrow dirt road, you will see a beautiful beach that awaits you with few buildings.

-To get to Steps Beach, you must carefully look for the whale-shaped sign that is only visible while driving along Route 413 from downtown Rincon to the Lighthouse.
+To get to Steps Beach, you need to look carefully for the whale-shaped sign that is only visible while driving along Route 413 from downtown Rincón to the Lighthouse.